ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Communication and development support
 =====================================

-Join the ``#ansible-devel`` chat channel (using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat/>`_) for discussions surrounding Ansible development.

-For questions and discussions pertaining to using the Ansible product, join the ``#ansible`` channel.

-To find other topic-specific chat channels, look at :ref:`Community Guide, Communicating <communication_irc>`.
+Visit the :ref:`Ansible communication guide<communication>` for information on how to join the conversation.

 Credit
 ======